 In March of 1979 Connie gave birth to our twin daughters.
 What a hectic time in our life that was, with our twin boys just turning 3, there was virtually no time for anything other than raising kids!
 Many nights we spent just wondering what the heck we got ourselves into!
 Since daycare would have cost more than Connie could have made at the time, she decided that she would give being a stay at home mom a try.
 With this, I ended up spending as much time as possible working any overtime I could in order to make ends meet financially.

 Connie managed to take up a few money making hobbies that she could do at home such as: hosting Tupperware, candle, and crystal parties, and doing a little extra day care for other working moms.
 On top of all that, she also made crafts that she would sell at local weekend craft fairs.
 There were many times I remember counting spare change and putting it in envelopes in order to pay bills with.
 I remember having to keep the heat turned down and wearing coats inside the house during the winter because we couldn’t afford to keep the heat turned up.
 I remember having to take the bus to work because we couldn’t afford a second vehicle and Connie needed to have one available in case the kids needed to go to the doctor.
 I remember having to use cloth diapers because we couldn’t afford the throw away ones.
 I remember having to eat beans five nights a week (Connie was known as the Queen of Beans), and on Saturday nights having ‘Dates at Home’ with tuna casserole by candlelight after we put the kids to bed (we did this for years as our kids grew up).
 I also remember building rocking chairs and furniture for our kids for Christmas and birthdays because we couldn’t afford to buy them ones already made from the store.
-Yes, things may have at the time appeared to have been pretty tough, but it was through those times that helped transform Connie& I into who ‘We’ are today, and it was going through those times together with a vocabulary that was minus the word ‘Quit’, and strengthened by the word of God that has allowed us the opportunity to spend over a quarter of a century together!
+Yes, things may have at the time appeared to have been pretty tough, but it was through those times that helped transform Connie& I into who ‘We’ are today, and it was going through those times together with a vocabulary that was minus the word ‘Quit’, and strengthened by the word of God that has allowed us the opportunity to spend almost a half century together!

 It was during these tough times when Connie & I happened to run into an old Navy buddy of mine who moved his family to the Seattle area for a construction job (Our families crossed paths a couple times prior when Ron & Jenny Slack lived in Spokane Washington).
 When we finally got together with Ronnie & Jenny, Connie & I realized that they had something that we didn’t, and that what they had we wanted!
 We started hanging out with them on a regular basis and we all became very close (and to this day still are) best of friends.
 It was their friendship that was instrumental in our finding what it was that they had, and leading us to the place where we could get it.
 One thing that I will never forget is the patience and acceptance that they (especially Jenny – Ronnie was an ex-sub sailor and use to colorful adjectives) had for Connie & I especially since our vocabulary was somewhat comparable to that of a drunken sailor!
 Needless to say, on Sunday May 18, 1980 Connie & I were together at an alter call accepting Jesus Christ as our personal Lord and Savior.
 The ground literally shook under our feet when we were up front together.
 Living in Seattle, we soon found out that Mt.
 St. Helens had erupted.